Lotus Exige: Exige (2004–2006)

 In 2004, the Series 2 Exige was introduced.
 It features a naturally aspirated 1.8 L 16-valve DOHC Toyota/Yamaha engine that is rated at 190 hp with the Toyota engine designation of 2ZZ-GE.
-Compared to the Series 2 Elise, it has a front splitter, a fibreglass hardtop roof with roof scoop, a rear engine cover, and rear spoiler.
+Compared to the Series 2 Elise, it has a front splitter, a fiberglass hardtop roof with roof scoop, a rear engine cover, and rear spoiler.
 The sole purpose of these aerodynamic additions to the base Elise is to create more downforce (almost 100 lb of downforce at 100 mph in the Exige versus 13 lb at 100 mi/h in the Elise).

 In February 2005, Lotus announced a limited production run of 50 Exiges, using the Toyota engine with a supercharger.
 This increased the power output to 243 hp.
 These models were only available in yellow or black, representing the colours of Lotus Sport, and are badged 240R.
 They have a projected 0–97 km/h (60 mph) time of 3.9 seconds and 0–161 km/h (100 mph) time of 9.9 seconds, with a top speed of 155 mph.

 The North American Exige was unveiled at the Los Angeles Auto Show in January 2006.